vespino/class.templatepower.inc.php/README.md

 PHP Deprecated:  Methods with the same name as their class will not be constructors in a future version of PHP;
 SubClass has a deprecated constructor in
-As this Lib USe PHP4-style constructor So I update this Lib To Support Php7 To not break everyone using this library, I have to keep backwards compatibility: Add the PHP5-style constructor, but keep the PHP4-style one.
+As this library USe PHP4-style constructor So I update this Lib To Support Php7 To not break everyone using this library, I have to keep backwards compatibility: Add the PHP5-style constructor, but keep the PHP4-style one.
 I Hope That Help any one Still Using This library